 Now time to make the sauce.
-Add tomato paste (or tomato sauce,) Worcestershire sauce, flour and stock (or water with dissolved beef bouillon cube) to sauteing veggies and meat.
+Add tomato paste (or tomato sauce,) Worcestershire sauce, flour, and stock (or water with dissolved beef bouillon cube) to saute veggies and meat.
 Mix well to dissolve the flour.
 Cook until sauce thickens like gravy, about 5 minutes.
-Add defrosted peas during the last minute.
+Add defrosted peas at the last minute.

 Remove from oven and allow to cool down for a few minutes, this will allow the sauce to thicken.
 Ready to eat after about 3-5 minutes.

 For a more diet-friendly and healthier topping (I know spuds are too carb-heavy for some) try boiled or microwaved sweet potatoes.
 You could use steamed and mashed cauliflower, squash (butternut or acorn,) carrots, pumpkin, turnips, or any favorite veggie that you can mash.

 You could also substitute green peas with shelled edamame (soybeans) or green beans.
 Sometimes, I'll add a few sauteed sliced mushrooms.